STUDENT/PARENT HANDBOOK -

 Services are provided by a Vendor Course Instructor (VCI).
 This person(s) or facility provides academic tutoring, CORE classes, art/music lessons, physical education classes, or other supervised/guided instruction.
 A service order (VCI) request does not guarantee a spot in a vendor's class.
 The parent must communicate directly with the vendor to ensure the vendor has open spots in a class.
 The VCI Cancellation Policy states that classes must be cancelled with two weeks notice given to the vendor.
 Excel Academy will not pay for any missed classes with the vendor.
 Any vendor-specific cancellation policies are the sole responsibility of the parent.

 Excel Academy offers a unique approach to curriculum where parents are encouraged and supported in choosing the curriculum that matches their student's needs, expectations and rigor in each subject area.
-With guidance and support from the Educational Specialist, the High School Department Lead and the School Counselor, parents will be sure to meet California State Standards and provide their student with a relevant course of study for their grade level.
+With guidance and support from the Teacher of Record and the High School Department, parents will be sure to meet California State Standards and provide their student with a relevant course of study for their grade level.
 Instructional Funds may be used for approved vendor materials and courses.

 High School Grade Level Placement Policy